Guide · Sportsbooks

 Should a sportsbook build AI agents in-house or use a platform?

-Building in-house is the most flexible but costs an industry range of $500K–$2M plus ongoing maintenance.
-An agent platform provides the grounding, guardrails, and sports-native models on a usage basis, so operators deploy in days from templates instead of building for months.
+Building in-house is the most flexible and carries the build cost plus ongoing maintenance of the entity model, connectors, and guardrails.
+An agent platform provides the grounding, guardrails, and sports-native models on a usage basis, so operators start from templates instead of building the chain first.
+The build versus buy guide works through the criteria in order, including when building is the right call.

 How do sportsbooks get started with Machina?